If you would like to have another look at my #COT2016 Poster

 seen the tweet by the OTalk team about the student digital leader intern a

+few times now, I’ve even retweeted it, but can I actually do it?
 When I started studying occupational therapy, I had to give up a lot of my voluntary roles which I had done prior to the course, as I couldn’t commit to physically be there every week, with the commitments of commuting, university work and placements.
 But this reduced the roles I was doing and how I interrelated my own being and what I felt I was giving back to the communities I am part of.

 When the I